ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-deploy-vvs.md

 This solution is intended for cloud architects and administrators who want to use NSX Advanced Load Balancer for load balancing in VMware Cloud Foundation.

-Solution-added products for this VMware validated solutions include NSX Advanced Load Balancer.
+Solution-added products for VMware validated solutions include NSX Advanced Load Balancer.

 To deploy the Advanced Load Balancing for VMware Cloud Foundation validated solution in {{site.data.keyword.cloud_notm}}, see [Advanced Load Balancing for VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/services/vcf-nsx-advanced-load-balancer-v1/GUID-F8696F0A-D91B-46B1-A824-8FAE461E57B3.html){: external}.